schid/am-nra-ar-importer/README.md

 am-nra-ar-importer
 ==================

+Original code was used for umbraco data import for ila.
-Wordpress to Umbraco data importer used for ar import
+Wordpress to Umbraco data importer customized for ar import.